QingyangKong/knowledge-dump/Specifications/Javascript/node js/Context.md

 window.helloWorld();
 //result: hello world
 ```
-In Node js, when a variable is defined, it is defined within module rather than global context.
+In Node.js, when a variable is defined, it is defined within module rather than global context.
 ```
 var name = frank;
 console.log(window.name)
 \\result: window is not defined
 ```
-In order to sue global context in Node js, keyword `var` needs to be removed in declration and the global variable is `global` rather than `window`
+In order to sue global context in Node.js, keyword `var` needs to be removed in declration and the global variable is `global` rather than `window`
 ```
 name = 'Frank'
 console.log(global.name)
 //result: Frank
 ```
-The reason is because the browser execute script in global scope in default, while node js isolate variables into multiple modules in default.

 ### exports functions in modules
 Node js has a module loading system, so variables and functions need to be exported in order to be used y other modules.